deeptir18/cornflakes-scripts/README.md

 is lower.

 ## Profile
 The cloudlab profile is located [here](https://www.cloudlab.us/p/955539a31b0c7be330933414edd8d4af54f7dbec).
 Please instantiate the profile with the latest `main` default branch.
+Steps 0-4 should take a couple minutes; Step 5 takes about 1 hour for all the dependencies to install; Step 6 takes another couple minutes to power cycle the machines again.

 To use the profile:

 0. Press "instantiate".

 1. Choose values for parameters: the dataset value already points to the dataset described above; choose the machine type; and choose the number of clients.
 All results below just require 1 client.
 Please click the dropdown for